I3S-ESSnet/Documents/wp3/deliveries/d3-1-2_impl_blueprint.md

   * [Install reverse proxy nginx\-ingress with Helm](#install-reverse-proxy-nginx-ingress-with-helm)
   * [Install IS2 with Helm on Kubernetes](#install-is2-with-helm-on-kubernetes)
 * [5\.
 Links](#5-links)

 ## From project description
-:warning: THIS NEEDS REWRITE
+The focus of WP3 was to establish a sandbox platform for implementation of shared statistical services as a delivery in WP1 in order to perform functional tests and validate the packaging and installation of shared services.
+Methods and technologies for containerizing services has been studied and implemented.
+This document describes the necessary technical capabilites for a basic infrastructure and implementation of cloud instances and serves as the foundation for WP1 deliveries.

+Although this document serves as a guideline for implementing the infrastructure, it is also implemented using the "infrastructure as code" model.
+This enable developers to version and fork the infrastructure and enable NSIs to create their own modern infrastructure in their own ecosystem.

+This document and "infrastructre as code" describes how the I3S-project has containerized and implemented three applications as shared statistical services on two service providers of cloud platforms.
+The IS2 example is established on a Google Cloud Platform (GCP) instance, and Travis and PXWeb are established on Microsoft Azure instances.

 The platform will use a standard solution like, for example, Amazon Web Services, Microsoft Azure or Google Cloud Platform.

-(Structure and eventually reference to delivery slip for "infrastructure as code")
+Technologies used for the building and implementation of the shared services is showed in the figure below.

 ![i3s_concept_with_tech](https://user-images.githubusercontent.com/47101258/117439392-11b1f400-af33-11eb-9891-96f1ecfbdbef.JPG)

+:warning: (Structure and eventually reference to delivery slip for "infrastructure as code")

 ## 1. Containers